 What is Cache Aside Pattern?

 The Cache Aside pattern improves the performance by utilizing caches while reading data from the data store.
-This pattern can be used for read and update operations of data to and from the data store.
+This pattern can be used to read and update operations of data to and from the data store.
 The different types of caches are

-- In-Memory Cache is used for when implementing cache in a single process.
+- In-Memory Cache is used when implementing cache in a single process.
 When the process dies, the cache dies with it.
 If the same process needs to run on several servers, a separate cache needs to be used for each server.

 - Persistent in-process Cache is used when there is a requirement of cache backup outside of process memory.
-The backup can be in form of file, or in a database.
+The backup can be in form of a file, or in a database.
 However, in case of process restart, the cache will be lost.